 GR10-G Silky magnesia matte cone 10R (Ravenscrag 100, Talc 10, Tin Oxide 4).
 This is a good example silky matte mechanism of high MgO.
 The Ravenscrag:Talc mix produces a good silky matte, the added tin appears to break the effect at the edges.

-GR10-B transparent glaze using 10% talc instead of 10% calcium carbonate.
-This version has a lower thermal expansion and is less likely to craze.
+Because this glaze employs 10% dolomite instead of 10% calcium carbonate it has a lower thermal expansion and is less likely to craze.
 While the dolomite is contributing MgO, which normally mattes glazes, there is not enough to do it here.

 An example where adding silica really helps a glaze

 The flow on the left is an adjusted Perkins Frit Clear (we substituted frit for Gerstley Borate).
 It is a cone 6 transparent that appeared to work well.
 However it did not survive a 300F oven-to-icewater test without crazing on Plainsman M370.
 The amount of flow (which increases a little in the frit version) indicates that it is plenty fluid enough to accept some silica.
 So we added 10% (that is the flow on the right).
 Now it survives the thermal shock test and still fires absolutely crystal clear.

 Frits melt so much better than raw materials